bhavanarajendrakumar/LocalSphere/README.md

 # 🌍 LocalSphere

-LocalSphere is a full-stack web application that connects users with local services and opportunities through a simple, structured, and secure platform.
-It includes authentication, service modules, and a Node.js + Express backend with MongoDB database integration and a modern frontend.
+LocalSphere is a full-stack web application designed to connect users with local services, opportunities, and community resources through a secure and user-friendly platform.
+The application features user authentication, service discovery, and a Node.js–Express backend powered by MongoDB.

 ---